reo7sp/kaniku/README.md

 `defaults` static method sets initial values of model and also generates getters and setters for all listed variables.

-So it's important to list variables even with null values to let getters and setters to be automatically generated.
+So it's important to list variables even with null initial values to let getters and setters to be automatically generated.

 Generated setters emit event `change:VARIABLE_NAME`.

 `useUpdates` method requests controller to call model's `update` method on every frame.
-The first argument is time between frames.
+The first argument of `update` method is time between frames.

 ## View
 View provides interface between model and real world.
-Usually views are cocos2d-x Node objects which render some game object on the user's screen.
+Usually views are cocos2d-x Node objects which render game objects on the user's screen.

 There are no kaniku class to extend from.

 Views don't commumicate with each other.
-They commumicate through models.
+They communicate through models.

 ## Controller
-Controller is something like glue between all components of game.
-It creates models and views, links them with each other.
+Controller is something like glue between all components of the game.
+It creates models and views and links them with each other.

 Controllers are derived from cocos2d-x Scene class.

-Updaters do some global work which may affect anything inside controller or models.
+Updaters do some global work which may affect multiple views and models.
 Updaters are called each frame.

 Updater can be any object which has `update` method (for example, `kaniku.Updater`) or it can be just a function.